pekand/IdleKill/README.md

 ## 🧑‍💻 License

-MIT License – free to use, modify, and distribute.
+GPL-3.0 license – free to use, modify, and distribute.

 ---